Brexit was the right thing for Britain — and the rest of Europe

 Daniel Hannan is a writer and journalist.
 After 17 years as a member of the European Parliament, campaigning for British withdrawal from the EU, he succeeded in abolishing his job in the Brexit referendum on June 23.
 The opinions in this article belong to the author.

-(CNN)Exactly six months ago, Britain voted to leave the EU.
+(CNN)Six months ago, Britain voted to leave the EU.
 How is it working out?

 Well, the United Kingdom ends 2016 as the fastest-growing G7 economy, according to the IMF.
 British stocks are the best-performing in Europe.
 Unemployment keeps falling.
 Major firms -- GSK, AstraZeneca, Lidl, McDonald's, Google, Wells Fargo -- have announced huge investments.